Gravitational waves from the fragmentation of axion-like particle dark matter

+We studied the nonperturbative dynamics of this process in an earlier work~\cite{Berges:2019dgr}.
+This confirmed the viability of such ALPs as DM for a wide range of masses.
+Importantly, the fragmentation significantly changes the distribution of the DM, leading to strong over-densities at small scales.
+While these may be difficult to detect in astrophysical and cosmological observations, they are potentially detectable in direct detection experiments looking for ALP DM, such as, e.g.~\cite{Sikivie:1983ip, Horns:2012jf, Budker:2013hfa, Jaeckel:2013sqa, Shokair:2014rna, Graham:2015ifn, Kahn:2016aff, Petrakou:2017epq, Majorovits:2017ppy, McAllister:2017lkb, Gatti:2018ojx, Melcon:2018dba, Droster:2019fur, Alesini:2019ajt,Carney:2019cio}.
+Fragmentation may also play an important role in the relaxion mechanism to generate the electroweak hierarchy~\cite{Graham:2015cka}, which involves similar scalar potentials.
+This was analyzed recently in~\cite{Fonseca:2019lmc, Fonseca:2019ypl}, where it was found that fragmentation can lead to an efficient stopping of the field.

-In the following we focus on a different signature of the above mentioned dynamics caused by the self-interactions of monodromy ALPs.
-The process of fragmentation and the resulting formation of significant density fluctuations accumulates a significant fraction of the energy into an anisotropic form.
-This can source a stochastic gravitational wave (GW) background~\cite{Kusenko:2008zm, Amin:2010dc, Kitajima:2018zco}.
-A similar mechanism for efficient GW production is provided if the ALPs have a significant coupling to the dark photon sector.
+In the following we focus on a different signature of the above mentioned dynamics caused by the self-interactions of monodromy ALP DM.
+The process of fragmentation and the resulting formation of strong density fluctuations accumulates a significant fraction of the energy into an anisotropic form.
+This can source a stochastic gravitational wave (GW) background.
+Such backgrounds have been discussed, e.g., in~\cite{GarciaBellido:2007af, Dufaux:2007pt, Kusenko:2008zm, Hebecker:2016vbl, Kitajima:2018zco, Lozanov:2019ylm, Sang:2019ndv}, mostly in the context of post-inflationary preheating.
+In particular~\cite{Hebecker:2016vbl} considered a dynamical phase decomposition after axion monodromy inflation.
+For ALP DM a similar mechanism for efficient GW production is provided if the ALPs have a significant coupling to the dark photon sector.
 The GW background produced from the decay of ALPs into dark photons was calculated in~\cite{Machado:2018nqk, Machado:2019xuc}.
 There, however, the authors relied on a linearized analysis.
-In our case, where only a single self-interacting ALP is present, the nonlinear aspects play a crucial role for the fragmentation dynamics of monodromy ALPs.
+In our case, with only a single self-interacting ALP field, the nonlinear aspects play a crucial role for the fragmentation dynamics of monodromy ALPs.

 We estimate the size of the GW signal analytically but also perform numerical calculations of the spectrum.
 For the latter we use a modified version of the ``HLATTICE'' code~\cite{Huang:2011gf}, which has been originally designed for the GW production during preheating after inflation.